 - Where can teachers print for free (other than at school)?

 - Are there any good options for cheap printing for homeschoolers?

-Believe it or not, there are places and resources available to help you get all the materials you need for your students and your own children without a printer.
+Believe it or not, there are places and resources available to help you get all the materials you need for your students or your own children without a printer at very affordable prices.

+Since you’ll place orders in advance, some planning ahead is needed.
 Materials are shipped via the United States Postal Service, and turnaround times vary depending on workload and season.
 You’ll be notified of the turnaround time when you place your order.

-Office Supply Stores
+Office Supply & Shipping Stores

-Next, office supply stores such as Office Max/Office Depot, Staples, and Kinko’s offer printing services that range from single sheets to large posters and art prints.
+Office supply stores such as Office Max/Office Depot, Staples, UPS, and FedEx Office offer printing services that range from single sheets to large posters and art prints.

-Alternatives to Printing Places
+Alternatives to Printing Worksheets

 All of these places and resources are available for your printing needs, but if you have access to digital devices, there are some alternatives to using a printer!